-Table 4: Students use of computers at school in Australia with international comparisons countries.
+Table 5: Student access to computers in lessons in Australia with international comparisons109 countries.
 For both maths and science in Years 4 and 8, a significantly higher percentage of Australian students have access to computers in class than students in Singapore, Hong Kong, Korea, and compared to the international average.
 This is also the case with respect to Japan, with the exception of Year 4 science.
 Finland's Year 4 students have similar in-lesson access to computers compared to Australia.
-The TIMMS 2015 data also shows the extent to which teachers in different countries ask their students to use computers in lessons.
-This is illustrated in Figures 5-8.
+The TIMMS 2015 data also shows the extent to which teachers in different countries ask their students to use computers in lessons.110 This is illustrated in Figures 5-8.